Tonomy-Foundation/Tonomy-ID/README.md

 7. Return to [https://expo.dev/](https://expo.dev/) and click on the Tonomy ID project build
 8. Install the created app on your phone

-## Run

-1. Install packages with `npm install`.
-2. (optional) To run in staging mode call `export NODE_ENV=staging`
-3. Run `npm start` to start the development server.
-4. Scan the QR via your phone camera to run the app on your phone or login in the installed app on your phone and select the project

 ## Linting